erogenousbeef-zz/BigReactors/Roadmap.md

 - Add remote versions of above that read their inputs from RedNet

 ### Interoperability
-- Add IAntiPoisonBlock interface to reactor blocks from Atomic Science
 - Add MFR compatibility for drinking BR fluids with a straw

 ### More stuff with liquids